Restraining Orders and Protective Orders in Georgia

 Whether you have a stalker or need to protect yourself and your children, restraining orders or protective orders are a legal and formal way of telling others to “stay away.”
 While a piece of paper does not ultimately stop someone from hurting another, police have the right to arrest the person immediately for violating an order.
 Every state has their form of restraining and protective orders.
 It is essential to know the laws of your state on the differences between the orders and how to obtain one.

-If you are in a threatening situation, the Office of Lawson and Georgia is here to help.
+If you are in a threatening situation, the Georgia Restraining Order Attorneys are here to help.
 Or if you have received a restraining order and believe that it was in error or is a misunderstanding, contact our office.
 We have extensive experience in criminal law and are here to help you today.

 A restraining order is an order that requires parties to a lawsuit not to do certain things or to do certain things.
 When the person is not a family member, generally just a restraining order is sufficient.
 However, when the person is in your family, you should file a family violence protective order.
 Restraining orders can be requested without the other party being aware one is being sought.
 If the restraining order is granted, the party against whom the order is against will be able to ask for a hearing to explain their side of the story.
 Some situations where you could request a restraining order include: